 Head to Piazza dei Cavalieri to maze at the beautifully decorated Palazzo della Carovana and visit the Church of Santo Stefano.

-Finally, if you get the time, you should not miss the 10th century Basilica Romantica di San Pero a Grado.
-It’s said that St. Peter landed in Italy on the exact spot the basilica is built in year 44 AD, when the Mediterranean reached that far up.
+Finally, if you get the time, you should not miss the 10th-century Basilica Romantica di San Pero a Grado.
+It’s said that St. Peter landed in Italy on the exact spot the basilica is built in the year 44 AD when the Mediterranean reached that far up.

 Driving from Pisa to Lucca only takes half an hour, so you can have dinner in Pisa or Lucca as you please.